 – restoring of the wooden hatches of bell tower.

-The workshop will take place from Saturday July 20 to Thursday July 25.
-If you have power and will to participate, please let us know before May 31 email@example.com.
+The workshop takes place from Saturday July 20 to Thursday July 25.

 From June 4 – 9, 2018 restoration workshop took place at the church to exchange the roof of the main dome.
 The works were concentrated on timber works and repair of roof constructions.
 All together 30 volunteers contributed 1 400 working hours and a lot of good will.

 2017 Restoration workshop

 In May 2017, a workshop comprised of international volunteers was conducted on site.
 The main goal for the first year was to rescue the building from further damage.
 Over the course of two weeks, 22 volunteers contributed 1 000 working hours to open the ceiling and damaged structures, replace the timber-framed roof structures, conduct masonry work on the roof level, repair the foundation, and restore the stairway.

 The Orthodox Church of St. Nikolay is located in Lalsi Village, Kolga-Jaani Rural Municipality, Viljandi County.
 The church was built between 1871 and 1873, based on a standardized design produced by Riga architect G. Schel.
 Ten similar Orthodox churches were built in Arusaare, Penuja and Tuhalaane in Viljandi County, Uruste and Pootsi-Kõpu in Pärnu County, Kavilda in Tartu County and on Saaremaa Island.
 The construction of the church was financed by the Ministry of Interior of the Russian Empire, based on an imperial decree from 1869, regarding the construction of Orthodox churches in the Baltic provinces.